Rivals-Workshop-Community-Projects/rivals_workshop_guide/docs/workshop_guide/programming/learning_path/articles.md

 You grow a tree, have an owlfriend, drop bear traps, or throw a bouncy saw blade.

-Sometimes these can be handled as simple projectiles.
-Other times it's okay to just make them part of your character, tracking their location and using a draw script.
+Sometimes you can handle articles as simple projectiles.
+Other times it's okay to make them part of your character, tracking their location in a variable and using a draw script.

 If you have something with more complex behavior, it's probably easier to use an **article.**